American Express Membership Rewards Explained

 Pam

-Once you are over the 5/24 Chase rule with their cards, it is time to head off into the world of American Express Membership Rewards.
+Once you are over the Chase 5/24, it is time to head off into the world of American Express Membership Rewards.
 I recently transferred American Express points to British Airways to travel to London.
 It was easy to transfer my points and then book a ticket.

 American Express offers several credit cards that earn Membership Reward points when you use them for purchases.
 American Membership Rewards are similar to Chase Ultimate Rewards.
 Here are some things you need to know about American Express Membership Reward credit cards.